-Fixed glazed screens can be provided in many guises, which enables the specifier to meet the design intent in tandem with the fire strategy.
+Fixed glazed partitioning can be provided in many guises, which enables the specifier to meet the design intent in tandem with the fire ratings needed.
 A firm favourite is butt jointing, which relies solely on head and base tracks with no glass to glass mullions.
-If a more structured aesthetic is required, FireStop can be formatted to include vertical mullions and horizontal transomes – this added framing also enables the system to be certified at 120/120 minutes (integrity and insulation) using 58mm thick Planet FireGlass.
+If a more structured aesthetic is required, FireStop can be formatted to include vertical mullions and horizontal transoms.
+This added framing also enables the system to be certified at an unprecedented 120/120 minutes (integrity and insulation) using 58mm thick Planet FireGlass.

-01 – Double doors as shown here are on held open devices, that then automatically close doors once fire alarm systems are activated
+01 – Double glazed doors as shown here are on held open devices, that automatically close doors once fire alarm systems are activated

-03 – Doors can be full height to ceiling, or utilise fixed glazing overhead as shown here
+03 – Doors can be full height to ceiling, or use fixed glazing overhead as shown here

-04 – Double doorset shown, with back to back pull handles.
+04 – Double glazed door shown, with back to back pull handles.
 Many other options are available

 05 – FireStop framework can be polyester powder coated to any RAL or BS colour

-Offering performance of up to 60/60 minutes (integrity and insualtion) we provide single, hospital style (leaf and a half) and double doorsets in both partial and full height sizes.
-Doors can be held open on devices that will close the door in the event of an alarm, which is ideal for heavy circulation zones.
-Otherwise, they can be simply free swinging or latched closed for added security.
+Offering up to 60/60 minutes (integrity and insulation), single, double or ‘leaf and a half’ options are available, in partial or full height sizes.
+Doors can either be held open, on devices that close in the event of an alarm (ideal in heavy circulation zones), free swinging, or latched closed for added security.